-Organoid research in Wang Lab focuses on tissue engineering and regenerative medicine using organoids.
-As PI or co-Investigator on several federal and foundation-funded grants, Dr. Wang laid the groundwork for the proposed research by developing collagen I based gels for the culture of primary intestinal stem cells and using synthetic foam materials as cell carriers for the delivery of intestinal organoids [1, 2], and by demonstrating the feasibility to encapsulate DNA-functionalized gold nanoparticles and drug-loaded PLGA nanoparticles into primary isolated intestinal organoids to form an intestinal Trojan horse for gene regulation therapy of inflammatory bowel disease [4, 5].
+Organoid research in Wang Lab focuses on regenerative medicine and drug discovery and delivery using organoids.
+In 2015, as PI of several federal and foundation-funded grants, Dr. Wang laid the groundwork for the proposed research by developing collagen-I based gels for the culture of primary intestinal stem cells and using synthetic foam materials as cell carriers for the delivery of intestinal organoids [1, 2], and by demonstrating the feasibility to encapsulate DNA-functionalized gold nanoparticles and drug-loaded PLGA nanoparticles into primary isolated intestinal organoids to form an intestinal Trojan horse for gene regulation therapy of inflammatory bowel disease [4, 5].
 Dr. Wang demonstrated that the external perturbations in the lumen, like engineered nanomaterials [6, 7] and dietary interventions [8, 9], controlled intestinal organoids’ proliferation and differentiation ex vivo.
 Most interestingly, the miniguts treated with 200 ng/ml RANKL for three days were immunostained with two M-cells specific markers: GP2 (green) and UEA-1(red), which confirmed the successful inducing of intestinal organoids into M-cells .
 He further confirmed that the intestinal organoids from different microbiota environments demonstrated concentration-dependent responses when exposed to inflammatory stimulants .
 Dr. Wang and colleagues have cultured intestinal organoids from different dogs’ gut regions, either healthy or diseased .
 He also used intestinal organoids as a new platform to study alginate and chitosan-mediated PLGA nanoparticles for drug delivery .
 This study investigated the impact of surface charge on delivering 5-ASA loaded PLGA nanoparticles into the lumen of organoids.
 It was concluded that the positively charged nanoparticles were more readily transported across the epithelium into the lumen.
-Dr. Wang is aware of the current major non-genetic cell engineering strategies for drug delivery and cell-based therapies [14-16].1) Peng H, Poovaiah N, Forrester M, Cochran E, Wang Q. Ex vivo culture of primary intestinal stem cells in collagen gels and foams.
+Dr. Wang is aware of the current major non-genetic cell engineering strategies for drug delivery and cell-based therapies [14-16].
+In 2022, Dr. Wang and other leaders in organoid research highlight the rationale underlying the establishment of organoid cultures and provide guiding principles for selecting suitable materials, methods, and protocols for different applications.
+The critical considerations for generating robust organoids have been further discussed, such as those related to cell isolation and seeding, matrix and soluble factor selection, physical cues and integration, as well as the general standards for data quality, reproducibility and deposition within the organoid community.
+It is a good resource for Methods and Protocols if you want to make organoids yourself .1) Peng H, Poovaiah N, Forrester M, Cochran E, Wang Q. Ex vivo culture of primary intestinal stem cells in collagen gels and foams.
 ACS Biomaterials Science & Engineering.
 2015; 1(1):37-42.
 PMID: 33435081.

 3) Peng H, Wang C, Xu X, Yu C, Wang Q. An intestinal Trojan horse for gene delivery.
 Nanoscale.
 2015; 7(10):4291-305.
 PMID: 25619169